Best Smart Ceiling Fans: 2022 Buyers Guide

 Why use a smart ceiling fan?

-Making your ceiling fans smart, or adding some to your home, can actually help save energy.
+Making your ceiling fans smart, or adding some to your home, can actually help save on energy costs.
 Fans can improve your heating and cooling efficiency by circulating the air better.
-But smart fans take this a step further by allowing you to connect them to other smart devices and sensors in the home to optimize their use.
+But the best smart ceiling fans take this a step further by allowing you to connect them to other smart devices and sensors in the home to optimize their use.

 The integration options on most models are a bit limited, but it’s improving.
 Since this is a key requirement, my best overall pick in the new range from Minka Aire.
 They offer a wide range of quality fans with the best smart home systems integration options on the market right now.

-You might not like their style choices, though, so I’ve hunted down some alternatives, both for smart platform choices and price points, keeping in mind basic quality requirements like noise and balance, as well as customer feedback.
+You might not like their style choices, though, so I’ve hunted down some alternatives, both for smart platform choices and price points, keeping in mind basic fan features like noise and balance, as well as customer feedback.

 Best Smart Ceiling Fan Overall

 I’ve gone with the Minka Aire range for a few reasons, the main one being the extensive smart home integrations.
 They licensed the Bond smart hub tech and built it into the fan, so you use the Bond app and can leverage the same integrations that it offers for the hub.
 This includes Alexa, Google Home, Nest, Ecobee, SmartThings, Controll4, ELAN, Hubitat, Siri Shortcuts (not HomeKit) and more.

 Minka are a well established brand in light fittings and fans, and that bears out in their high customer satisfaction ratings.
 Importantly the fans are factory balanced and run very quietly.
 The light is an integrated LED panel, so it’s not interchangeable for other light bulbs.